How it works

 • Free-text blobs (notes, JSON)

 Pseudonyms are deterministic — the same client gets the same code across pages, sessions, and refreshes.
 That way a support conversation can reference a specific case without exposing identity.
-Every session start and end is recorded in the audit log under the operator's identity.
+Every session start and end is recorded in the audit log under the operator’s identity.
+See exactly how on the Trust & security page.

 Real capture from a live impersonation session.
 Same pixels every operator sees.